 What is bulimia?

-Bulimia nervosa (often just called bulimia) is a condition where you think a lot about your body weight and shape.
+Bulimia nervosa (often just called bulimia) is an eating disorder where you have a distorted view of your body and you are obsessed with losing weight. .
 It affects your ability to have a 'normal' eating pattern.

 Treatments include talking therapies and self-help measures.
 Many people with bulimia get better with treatment.